Mahfuz2411/DSA-with-different-Languages/README.md

 ## Contributing (Not available for now)

-We welcome contributions from all the coding wizards out there!
+I welcome contributions from all the coding wizards out there!
 If you have a fantastic solution or want to improve an existing one, follow these steps:

 1. Fork this repository.
 2. Create a new branch for your feature or bugfix: `git checkout -b feature/your-feature-name`.